chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

         Software developers who already know a typed language with classes, such as Java, C#, or TypeScript, and who want to understand what’s happening in “data constructors” in typed functional programming languages like Haskell, Elm, ReasonML, etc.

 thanks:
+    [Chris Freeman](https://github.com/cafreeman) first flagged up the need for this writeup, and bore with my initial halting attempts to explain it.
 Michael Ciccotti let me know about a rendering issue in the first version of this post I published.
 [Oscar Spencer](https://github.com/ospencer) caught a mistake in some Grain sample code and suggested adding some extra details on pattern matching to a footnote.
 (As always, all mistakes are my own!)

 tags:
     - TypeScript